Migration Guide

 However, if you have not been able to upgrade Svelte and still need the Cypress Svelte 3 and 4 test harness, it can be installed independently via version 2.x.x of the @cypress/svelte package.

-npm install --save-dev @cypress/svelte@2
+npm install @cypress/svelte@2 --save-dev

 Note that this version of the test harness is deprecated and no longer actively supported by Cypress and is intended to serve as a temporary work around until you are able to migrate your project to Svelte 5+.
 The Cypress launchpad will also warn against Component testing mismatched dependencies, but this will not stop you from running your component tests.